luizviana/IPgrabber/README.md

 # ipgrab
-Tool developed in python for IP address grabbing on Windows.
+Tool developed in python for social engineering IP address grabbing on Windows.